postmanlabs/labs-docs/v6/postman/scripts/test_examples.md

 Test scripts are run after a request is sent and a response has been received from the server.

 Let’s look at some examples of Postman tests.
 Most of these are available as snippets inside Postman.
-You can have as many tests as you want for a request.
+You can run as many tests as you want for a request.

 **Setting an environment variable**
 ```js